rafael-sanz/qsAPI/README.md

 qsAPI is a client for Qlik Sense QPS and QRS interfaces written in python that provides an environment for managing a Qlik Sense site via programming or interactive console.
 The module provides a set of commands for viewing and editing configuration settings, as well as managing tasks and other features available through APIs.

 ## Installation
 You could use your preferred IDE (Eclipse, Visual Studio, NetBeans, …) with the python interpreter 3.x.
+Take a look at (http://www.activestate.com/activepython) or (https://www.python.org).
 Once the module is loaded you can view a list of available commands with the autocomplete tooltips.

 The python “requests” library is a requisite (http://docs.python-requests.org/en/master/user/install/).
 Just execute in the command line:
 ```python